Festivals & Events

 The unique style of the festival

-With thatched straw hats, synchronized moves, and identical kimono, Owara's women have made this festival famous.
+With straw hats, synchronized moves, and identical kimono, Owara's women have made this festival famous.
 Stage performances and a multitude of paper lanterns add to the festive atmosphere which turns magical at night.